nimble-dev/nimbleHMC/joss/paper/paper.md

 effectiveness of the MCMC algorithms will vary depending on the software and model.

+[NOTE: current list is R-centric - we might cite numpyro and tensorflow probability, though with the explosion in PPLs recently, hard to be complete.]

 Among MCMC software packages, only `nimble` opens the hood of the sampler assignment process.
-Users may select any valid assignment of samplers to each parameter, selecting from the suite of samplers provided with `nimble`.
+Users may select any valid assignment of one or more samplers to each parameter, selecting from the suite of samplers provided with `nimble`.
 These include random walk Metropolis-Hastings sampling [@robert1999metropolis],